Identifying Bud Rot and 7 Tips of Prevention

 Tips 3.
 Wearing Protective Gear

-Sometimes, a plant mold on bud will have grey-colored webbing or white, dusty spores.
-These spores can spread and travel to infect the rest of your plants too.
-Try to be vigilant when handling plants with bud rot by changing your clothes and wearing protective gear when moving from one grow room to the next.
+Sometimes, a plant mold on bud will have grey-colored webbing or white, dusty spores, they can travel to infect the rest of the plants.
+Be vigilant when handling plants by changing clothes and wearing protective gear when moving from one grow room to the next.

 Tips 4.
 Sanitize All Gardening Equipment

 If your plants are already victim to bud rot, it is best to cut your losses and take down that part of the plant.
 Hopefully, you should be able to salvage the rest of your crop.
 Sanitize all gardening equipment used and your clothes.